Greece 5 - yacht charters

 Porto Heli to Ak Korakas

-We were on the way to Nafplion when we noticed a beautiful bay near Cape Korakas.
+We were on the way to Nafplio when we noticed a beautiful bay near Cape Korakas, Korakonisia.
 It was enticing enough to make us drop anchor and we found ourselves in one of the loveliest surroundings that we had seen since Mirjam arrived.

 It was busy and a motor yacht pulled up our anchor when they left.
 I ended up doing a lot of swimming to check the anchor line twice and between Mirjam's boat and ours after we had rescued the lost anchor ball.